 A better way to get UTM Parameters into Freshsales CRM

-Discover how to track UTM parameters in Freshsales CRM in order to identify what marketing tactics are generating potential leads and customers
+In this article, you'll learn how to track UTM parameters in Freshsales CRM so you can see what marketing channels & tactics are generating leads, customers & revenue.

-In this article, we'll show you how you can track marketing attribution information (such as UTM parameters) in Freshsales CRM.
+In this article, we'll show you how to use Attributer to capture valuable UTM parameters in Freshsales CRM.

 Using Attributer to capture UTM parameters in Freshsales CRM